-“Only two that I know of.”
+“Two that I know of.”
 Gyrax raises his voice, so he can be heard above the crackling flames.
-“A red and a green live in Aerie Denir—a city that juts from a sheer cliffside, inhabited by a race of flying men.”
+“A red and a green.
+They live in Aerie Denir—a city that juts from a sheer cliffside, inhabited by a race of flying men.”

-He’s talking about the aerial metropolis—the one I saw before I left Earth.
+He’s talking about the aerial metropolis I saw before I left Earth.
 Inhabited by people with bird-like features; some with a hawk’s head, others that could pass as regular humans.

-I open my mouth, about to tell him about my Earth-side visions, but then I glance back at Lucky and Elier, trailing a few yards behind us.
-Who knows what they would do—or who they would speak to—for the right amount of coin?
+I open my mouth, about to tell him about my Earth-side visions, then I glance back at Lucky and Elier, trailing a few yards behind us.
+Who knows what they would do (or who they would speak to) for the right amount of coin?
 They’re really just mercenaries, when you get right down to it.

 “Just leveled up.”
 I throw him a grin.
 “Gimme a perk and some extra hit points.”

 My former dog rolls his eyes.
 “I never understood how a glowing screen could hold your interest.”

 “Show some respect,” I say mock-seriously.
 “Without video games, I would have no context for a fantasy-world life.
 I’d cower and hide instead of learning skills and looking for items.”
 I draw my dagger, slash the air, then make it disappear with a sleight-of-hand twist.
 “See?
 I’m probably like a fourth-level fighter/thief.”

 Gyrax laughs.
 “Who knew that Diablo and Skyrim could prepare your mind for interplanar travel?”